4lphav01d/Stem-Research-Roadmap/README.md

 ---

 ## 🗺️ III.
-Transferable Research Roadmap Checklist
+Transferable Research Roadmap Checklist.

 Follow this prioritized, multi-phase roadmap to build your research profile and prepare for advanced study, adaptable to any STEM major.